 1099-B Tax Form Copy B Recipient

-Form 1099B is used to report Proceeds from Broker Transactions during a tax year.
+Form 1099B is used to report Proceeds from Broker or Barter Exchange Transactions during 2022.
 Mail Copy B to the recipient.

 Get big discounts – no coupon needed from The Tax Form Gals.
 Shop easy, ship fast!